Apple Launches Four iPhone 15 Models

 The new Apple Watch will be available in a gorgeous new pink aluminium case, the first time that Apple has introduced a pink-coloured watch.
 The aluminium casing will also be available in starlight, silver, midnight and Product red colours.
 It will also have stainless steel gold, silver and graphite colours.

 The second-generation Apple Watch Ultra was also introduced.
-While the Apple Watch Series 9 starts at THB 15,900, the Apple Watch Ultra 2 is priced at THB 31,900 for the GPS+ Cellular version.
+While the Apple Watch Series 9 starts at HKD 3,199, the Apple Watch Ultra 2 is priced at HKD 6,399 for the GPS+ Cellular version.

 (Hero and Featured images: Apple)